blongwill/portfolio/README.md

 Greetings!

-My name is Benny Longwill and I finished my final quarter in the Computational Linguistics Master Program (CLMS) at The University of Washington in December and I look forward to making a career in research!
+My name is Benny Longwill and I finished my final quarter in the Computational Linguistics Master Program (CLMS) in December 2020 at The University of Washington in December and I look forward to making a career in research!

 My current research interests lie in the investigation of alternative training methods for neural language models to better generate natural language.